astravant/digitalgarden/_pages/index.md

 Founder & CEO, Code of Nations

-We're building the legal infrastructure layer for autonomous systems.
+We're building legal infrastructure for autonomous systems.

 My primary areas of interest are below.
 If they're things you like to chat about, please send me a note.